EdgeOfLoftiness/Checklist-scripts/Enterprise_Manager/README.md

     npm install
     ```

+3. **Update Script**: Open the script (`multi-login-screenshot.js`) in a text editor.

+    - Update the `linksToVisit` array with the desired links and provide meaningful names and URLs.
+    - Set the `username`, `password`, `secondUsername`, and `secondPassword` variables with the appropriate credentials.
+    - Optionally, customize the file output location and format.

 ## Usage

-1. **Update Links and Credentials**: Open the script (`screenshot-tool.js`) in a text editor and update the `linksToVisit` array with the desired links and the `username` and `password` variables with the appropriate credentials.

-2. **Run the Script**: Execute the script using the following command:
+1. **Run the Script**: Execute the script using the following command:

     ```bash
     npm start
     ```

-3. **Choose a Link**: The script will prompt you to choose a link from the provided list.
+2. **Choose a Link**: The script will prompt you to choose a link from the provided list.
 Enter the corresponding number and press Enter.

-4. **View Output**: The script will capture a screenshot of the selected page and save it to the default "Pictures" folder on your machine.
+3. **View Output**: The script will capture a screenshot of the selected page and save it to the specified folder.
 The file will be named based on the link's name.

 ## Customization